kitmutua/kitmutua.github.io/_posts/2024-01-05-earthquake-tracking.md

 **Top 10 Largest Earthquakes**: the top 10 countries based on the magnitude of the earthquake.

 **Earthquake Map**: The earthquake magnitude for various countries around the globe.
 The color code ranges from green to red.
-Green is the minimum and red is the maximum.
+Green is the minimum, and red is the maximum.
 The color shade will change depending on how close the magnitude of the specific country is to the minimum or maximum.

 **Percentage Earthquakes by Location Broad**: the share of the summation of earthquake magnitudes of a given region as a percentage of the cumulative sum of all the regions.